FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/user_rights_security_scenarios.md

 #### System Engineer (superuser)

-Using CFTUTIL this user can perform configuration actions and transfers, but cannot do anything from Central Governance{{< TransferCFT/centralgovernancename  >}}.
+Using CFTUTIL this user can perform configuration actions and transfers, but cannot do anything from {{< TransferCFT/suitevariablesCentralGovernanceName  >}}.

 - Monitor: YES
 - Transfer: YES